 Liberals must not say: "liberal," "left," "progressive" or "populist."

-One good reason to lose "liberal:" It's too easily confused and conflated with "neoliberal," a word likely destined for obsolescence as neoliberals morph into neocons.
+A good reason to lose "liberal:" It's too easily confused and conflated with "neoliberal," a word likely destined for obsolescence as neoliberals morph into neocons.
 Another good reason: Describe yourself as a liberal to Europeans and they may assume you to be a corporatist.
 (This is a bigger problem now that Americans are discussion politics on the worldwide web.)

 Next, liberals must no longer say "progressive."
 Whaaa?
-Whatchoo talkin' 'bout, Wallace?
+Whatchoo talkin' 'bout, Willis?
 What was a liberal to do, after the word "liberal" was off the table for...reasons?
 "Progressive!"
 Hmmm.
 Originally, the "progressive idea" was that humans could control their destinies, as opposed to being ruled by monarchs claiming Divine Right and the appointees of those monarchs, such as colonial Governors.
-The US declaration of independence is a prime example of that kind of progressive idea.
+The US Declaration of Independence is a prime example of that kind of progressive idea.
 (As it happened, the Constitution of the United States replaced Divine Right with White Monied Male Right, but that's a different issue.)
-Then, "progress" came to mean scientific and technological progress and social progress as well.
+Then, "progressive" came to mean scientific and technological progress and social progress.
 What's not to like?
 Isn't that how we got from quill and parchment to laptops for everyone with money to buy?

-Well, for one thing from what does being a political progressive distinguish you?
+Well, for just one thing, from what does being a political progressive distinguish you?
+Raninid crabs?
 The opposite of progress in even one area would be either standing still in all areas, or going backward, things promised by no politician, ever.
 (Obama's 2012 slogan was "Forward."
 However, Romney's was not "Backward.")
-Also, using "progressive" in that sense tends toward members of the BCTYAI's claiming victory upon passage of any bill that includes an incremental improvement of any kind.
+Also, using "progressive" in that sense justifies members of the BCTYAI's claiming victory upon passage of any bill that includes an incremental improvement of any kind.

-The Progressive Party, of course, was comprised of members of the left wing of the Republican Party who broke away to run former Republican President Teddy Roosevelt for President against incumbent Republican President Howard Taft, Democrat Woodrow Wilson, and newer party candidates who did not have a prayer.
-The schism, however, handed Woodrow Wilson a historic win (and a watershed Democratic victory in the Northeast).
+The Progressive Party, of course, was comprised of members of the Republican Party's left wing who broke away to run former Republican President Teddy Roosevelt for President against incumbent Republican President Howard Taft, Democrat Woodrow Wilson, and newer party candidates (who did not have a prayer).
+The schism in the Republican Party handed Woodrow Wilson a historic win and a watershed Democratic victory in the Northeast.
 Only four years later, TR endorsed the Republican nominee, Charles Evans Hughes.
 Not only did the Progressive Party then implode immediately, but the entire Progressive Era drew to an end.
 Not especially inspiring, even if one does not mind being associated with the left wing of the Republican Party.
 (And this one, unlike New Democrats, does mind.)

 From claimed that he had tired of having the DLC described as conservative (IOW, poor baby had tired of the truth).
-Consequently, when time came for the DLC to spawn ideological progeny, Al chose the name "Progressive Policy Institute" because referring to it as "the conservative Progressive Policy Institute" would have been difficult. (http://www.democraticunderground.com/10027191121) In other words, the cluck deliberately confused an issue that affects all Americans and was proud enough of that to write about it!
+Consequently, when time came for the DLC to spawn ideological progeny, Al chose the name "Progressive Policy Institute" because referring to it as "the conservative Progressive Policy Institute" would have been difficult. (http://www.democraticunderground.com/10027191121) In other words, the cluck deliberately confused Americans and was proud enough of having done that to write about it!

 PPI's home page used to read something like, "The Progressive Policy Institute, home of pragmatic liberals," a term that (rightfully) became a laughingstock among liberals after Tom Tomorrow's "Chuckles, the sensible woodchuck."
 For a while, PPI boasted no subtitle.
 Now, it's "Progressive Policy Institute (subtitled) Radically Pragmatic."
 IOW, the intentionally misleading (oxy)moronic woodchuck replaced the "sensible" woodchuck.
-(It's nearly impossible to deal with PPI's calling itself progressive, liberal and/or radical without resorting to the No True Scotsman logical fallacy, which, of course, is precisely why PPI calls itself those things.https://en.wikipedia.org/wiki/No_true_Scotsman)
+(It's nearly impossible to deal with PPI's calling itself progressive, liberal and/or radical without resorting to the No True Scotsman logical fallacy, which is likely precisely why PPI calls itself those things. https://en.wikipedia.org/wiki/No_true_Scotsman)

 From acolyte and beneficiary, Hillary Clinton, shuddered visibly when Chris Matthews referred to her as "liberal."
 However, the Democrat proudly described her political self during the primary variously as (a) rooted in her father's (Republican) conservatism; (b) a moderate; and (c) a progressive.
 The combination outraged those who equate progressive with classic liberalism.
 However, if a progressive is one who favors progress, regardless of kind or quantity, no contradiction inheres in claiming to be all three simultaneously.